robwalton/alfred-taskpaper-workflow/README.md

 [Alfred 2 workflow](https://www.alfredapp.com/workflows/) to search and create tasks in [TaskPaper 3](https://www.taskpaper.com).

 ## Install
-To install download [TaskPaper.alfredworkflow](TaskPaper.alfredworkflow) and double-click to open in Alfred 2.
+To install, download [TaskPaper.alfredworkflow](TaskPaper.alfredworkflow) and double-click to open in Alfred 2.
 Alternatively, download what should be the same file hosted on [Packal](http://www.packal.org/workflow/taskpaper).
+There is [discusion thread](http://support.hogbaysoftware.com/t/alfred-2-workflow-for-taskpaper-3/2481) on the TaskPaper fourm.

 ## Configure document and get help
 Use the keywords: